 Reserve materials are placed in the Library by instructors for use by students in their classes.
 These materials have varying levels of circulation as determined by the instructor.
 Most often reserve materials are textbooks and are meant to be used in the Library.

 The Young Adult collection consists of books written for audiences between 13 and 19 years of age.
-These books were acquired to support the leisure reading needs of the Early College High School.
+These books are acquired to support the leisure-reading needs of the Early College High School.
 The collection is marked by a bright pink "YA" sticker.